nikic/PHP-Parser/doc/0_Introduction.markdown

    that "pretty printing" does not imply that the output is especially pretty.
 It's just how it's called ;)
  * Support for serializing and unserializing the node tree to JSON
- * Support for dumping the node tree in a human readable form (see the section above for an example of how the output looks like)
+ * Support for dumping the node tree in a human-readable form (see the section above for an example of how the output looks like)
  * Infrastructure for traversing and changing the AST (node traverser and node visitors)
  * A node visitor for resolving namespaced names